dulcehc/gatsby-tutorial/README.md

-# gatsby-tutorial
+# Gatsby and Wordpress Tutorial

 ### Requirements

 1. Node JS
 2. npm or yarn
-3. A Wordpress site running on your local
+3. A Wordpress site running on your local, with one page and one post.

 ### Setting up Gatsby